Attainment at age 11

 By year

-Disadvantage attainment gap index over time (England, September 2010 to July 2022)
+Disadvantage attainment gap index over time (England, 14 school years to July 2024)

-Disadvantage attainment gap index over time (England, September 2010 to July 2022)
+Disadvantage attainment gap index over time (England, 14 school years to July 2024)

 School year Disadvantage attainment gap index